pnp/blog/content/post/run-reports-on-your-tenant-using-the-cli-for-microsoft-and-azure.md

 first step is to create one.
 You can do so in any resouce group, or create a new one.
 There are no requirements for your Logic App.
 So we pick a **Logic App (Consumption)** and provide a resource group and name.
-Once the Logic App is created navigate to it and click the **edit** button.
+Once the Logic App is created navigate to it and select the **edit** button.
 Once in edit mode you are free to pick your trigger.
 You can pick any trigger you like, for demo purposes you could connect it to a list in SharePoint Online, or just use a HTTP trigger.
 The next